Table of Contents

 Hydrological Features and Water Management

-Water bodies—including rivers, lakes, oceans, and wetlands—create both opportunities and constraints for airport development.
-Coastal airports benefit from overwater approaches, which reduce noise over populated areas, but face risks from storm surges, sea-level rise, and erosion.
-Inland airports near rivers must manage floodplains and drainage.
+Water-related features—including rivers, lakes, wetlands, oceans, and floodplains—present both opportunities and challenges for airport development.
+Coastal airports benefit from overwater approaches, reducing noise pollution over urban areas, but face heightened risks from storm surges, sea-level rise, and shoreline erosion.
+Inland airports near rivers or lakes must manage flood risks and complex drainage requirements to prevent operational disruptions.

 Flood Risk and Drainage Infrastructure